anirban-metal/GCarrom/README.md

 GCarrom
 =======

-Still a work in progress, just a barely playable carrom game
+A two player carrom game created using SFML.